crispab/crisp-dna/_docs/bun-protocol.md

 -   "I'm taking the bun!"
 -   "I will throw this bun away if nobody takes it by Tuesday"

-We use the subject-line BULLE for all bun-routing emails (see [email conventions](email-conventions.html)).
+We use the subject-line BULLE or KAKA for all bun-routing emails (see [email conventions](email-conventions.html)).

 ### What would be alternatives to the bun protocol?